-Whether you are getting hitched in a far-flung location or one of your relatives has a last-minute emergency, there are many reasons why some of your inner circle may not be there in person when you tie the knot.
-The good news is, thanks to technology, there may be a way to have your nearest and dearest in attendance without being there physically: setting up a live stream for your wedding.
+Whether you are getting hitched in a far-flung location or have guests who simply can't make the trip, there are many reasons why some of your inner circle may not be there in person when you tie the knot.
+The good news is, thanks to technology, there may be a way to have your nearest and dearest view the wedding live without being there physically: setting up a live stream for your wedding.

 Why Couples Live Stream

-Hashtags, photo booths, and drone photography have already proven that tech is making its mark on weddings, so it’s natural that live streaming has become a thing too.
+Hashtags, photo booths, and drone photography have already proven that tech is making its mark on weddings, so it’s natural that live streaming has become a thing, too.
 “We first saw its significant increase in corporate events, but now we are starting to see this trickle into weddings,” says Nichole Wardle, director of sales and marketing at Longwood Venues + Destinations.
 It can come into play when family members are ill and can’t travel to the venue, can’t afford to attend, or are otherwise tied up.
-Wardle says those who have a public persona, like social-media influencers, bloggers, or TV personalities, may want to share the moment with followers in real time.
+Wardle says those who have a public persona, like social media influencers, bloggers, or TV personalities may want to share the moment with followers in real-time.

 “[One] bride’s brother was deployed to Iraq and unable to be there for the wedding,” Wardle says.
-“He had access to WiFi during the time the wedding was taking place, so he was able to witness the ceremony and majority of the day.
+“He had access to Wi-Fi during the time the wedding was taking place, so he was able to witness the ceremony and the majority of the day.
 This added a very personal and emotional component to the day.”

 The Etiquette of Live Streaming

 Her advice?
-Do not offer it as an option on the invitation or invite a “B list” to only watch along.
-(That would be a “major faux pas,” Oldham says.)
+Do not offer it as an option on the invitation or invite a “B-list” to only watch along (that would be a “major faux pas,” Oldham says).
 “Live streaming should be a backup,” she says.
 “It’s not one or the other.”
-She recommends offering guests who RSVP “no” the option to tune in to the live stream via a personalized email with the link and a note.
+That said, she recommends offering guests who RSVP “no” the option to tune in to the live stream via a personalized email with the link and a note.

 How to Do It

-Once you’ve settled on live streaming, you’ll want to make sure that you test the Internet connection at the venue beforehand, according to Chip Dizard, a photographer and a video live stream expert in Baltimore.
-“WiFi has gotten better over the years for live streaming, but a camera that can be connected to a laptop and a wired Internet connection works best with the weddings I have live streamed,” he says.
+Once you’ve settled on live streaming, you’ll want to make sure that you test the internet connection at the venue beforehand, according to Chip Dizárd, a photographer and a video live stream expert in Baltimore.
+“WiFi has gotten better over the years for live streaming, but a camera that can be connected to a laptop and a wired internet connection works best with the weddings I have live-streamed,” he says.
 “Also, many churches now have live-stream capabilities.
 Ask if there is an extra fee to stream your ceremony if it is in a church.”
 A professional will be able to troubleshoot any problems on the day of and work with the videographer and photographer to ensure that those tuning in feel like they’re a part of the ceremony.